 A sailboat is a boat that is propelled either partly or entirely by sails.
 Sailing is popular in many destinations around the world.
-For example, BVI catamaran charters are a time-honored tradition in the Caribbean, and in the Mediterranean, sailing is a way of life.
+For example, Bahamas catamaran charters are a time-honored tradition in the Caribbean, and in the Mediterranean, sailing is a way of life.

 There are several different types of sailboats and what constitutes a sailboat varies by maritime culture and region.
 Most sailboats are classified based on their hull configuration, size, purpose, keel type, configuration and number of masts, and the sail plan.
 The different types of sailboats include cutters, catboats, dinghies, ketches, schooners, sloops, and yawls.
 There are many different parts that make up a sailboat.
 Continue reading to learn about the different parts of a sailboat.